 History

-In 1980, the first azithromycin dose was made.
-Today, it’s listed on the List of Essential Medicines issued by the World Health Organization (WHO), a safe and effective medication considered necessary in a modern health system.
+In 1980, scientists made the first azithromycin dose.
+Today is on the List of Essential Medicines issued by the World Health Organization (WHO), a safe and effective medication considered necessary in a modern health system.
 It comes in both generic and branded forms.

 Medical Uses

-- Community-acquired pneumonia caused by S. pneumonia, C. pneumoniae, H. influenza, or M. pneumonia
+- Community-acquired pneumonia caused by S. pneumonia, C. pneumonia, H. influenza, or M. pneumonia

-- Pharyngitis caused by S. pyogenes, especially for patients who cannot avail of first-line therapy
+- Pharyngitis is caused by S. pyogenes, especially in patients who cannot avail of first-line therapy

 - Cervicitis and urethritis caused by either N. gonorrhoeae or C. trachomatis